CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Method

 \quad

 \textbf{Semantic-Guided Modulation (SGM) Block}.
 To reduce shape confusion, we introduce a new Semantic-Guided Modulation (SGM) block, which leverages semantics to module point cloud discriminatively.
+We provide two effective ways of feature modulation as follows:

-We mainly use the category as the semantic information for illustration.
+\textbf{Modulation a: Feature filtering.} We mainly use the category as the semantic information for illustration.
 The semantics can be also a learnable global representation of point cloud, as shown in Table \ref{tab_ablation_modulation}.
 For convenience, we omit the subscript $i$ for the $i$-th refinement unit in the following.
-As shown in Fig. \ref{prnet}, we introduce a distinct convolution with the semantic-guided filter $\mathbf{W} \in \mathrm{R}^{{C_{in} \times C_{out}}}$ in the SGM block.
+As shown in Figure \ref{prnet}, we introduce a distinct convolution with the semantic-guided filter $\mathbf{W} \in \mathrm{R}^{{C_{in} \times C_{out}}}$ in the SGM block.
 We use this convolution to learn the semantic-relevant feature $\mathcal{\hat{K}} \in \mathrm{R}^{{N} \times C_{out}}$ from the displacement feature $\mathcal{{K}} \in \mathrm{R}^{{N} \times C_{in}}$,

 where $j$ enumerates the number of points $N$, $p$ enumerates the number of input channels, and $q$ enumerates the number of output channels.
 Moreover, the displacement feature $\mathcal{{K}}$ is initialized with the point-wise feature from generation.